jsenv/core/docs/dev_server/readme.md

 ## Notification switch

+Control if a notification is shown when:

+- file execution fails (throw)
-Control if a notification is shown when file execution fails, is still failing or is fixed.
+- file execution is still failing (keeps throwing after browser is reloaded)
+- file execution is fixed (stops throwing after browser is reloaded)

 ## Livereload switch